 The white squarish object opens up as a phone stand but is flat for easy mobility.
 The small keyboard square object opens up to almost a full size keyboard.
 Perhaps around 80% of one.
 And, it's intelligent in as far as if I use a full stop or other stop marks (? ! etc) the next word is capitalised automatically.

 Here is what it looks like all open and ready to type.

 Open for working

-I do have a notebook which I use at home, a Dell XP13 which was expensive but I use it as a smaller version of those big and clumsy desktops.
+I do have a notebook which I use at home, an Entroware Apollo (Entroware is the UK's best dedicated supplier of Linux powered Desktops and Laptops) which was expensive but I use it as a smaller version of those big and clumsy desktops.

 It amuses me when I am writing in my local watering place seeing everyone typing on their Notebooks, or frantically using the tiny mobile keypads on their phone and I use this!

 For under £3 a month Google Drive gives me 200GB of storage and I have all my files on it.
 Music, Videos, photographs and documents, useful on a mobile and I prefer not to have too much cluttering my study at home.